 So that is what I’m going to do now, and going forwards: Focus on what matters.
 Sharing with you my ideas and strategies for sellng more to schools in 2019 and beyond.
 Also, I'm sorry, I should have been doing this for you in 2018, but better late than never, eh?
 And so for my first piece of advice...

 (Or to be more descriptive, learn how to dig into the depths of your data to deliver a perfectly timed education strategy).

 So many education marketing managers get their strategy timing wrong.
 For years they focus on surface level semantics to formulate their next campaign/strategy.

-In my experience, this only leads to a series of communications that become repetitive, stagnated, and responses that nose-dive quicker than mince pie sales in January.
+In my experience, this only leads to a series of communications that become repetitive, stagnated, and responses that nose-dive quicker than Christmas cake sales in January.